expo/expo/docs/pages/versions/unversioned/react-native/safeareaview.md

 ## Example

-To use, wrap your top level view with a `SafeAreaView` with a `flex: 1` style applied to it.
+To use, wrap your top level view with a `SafeAreaView` with a `flex: 1` style applied to it, so it fills all of the available space.
 You may also want to use a background color that matches your application's design.

-**Note: The `flex: 1` is required so the `SafeAreaView` will [fill all the available space](https://reactnative.dev/docs/height-and-width#flex-dimensions).**

 ```js
 import React from 'react';